-Recovering Titan with the Odysseus underwater robot was complex, dangerous, emotional
+Recovering the Titan 12,500 feet underwater was dangerous, complex, emotional

 After the Titan was reported missing on June 18, the Navy analyzed acoustic data and found an “anomaly” consistent with an implosion or explosion in area where the vessel was when communications were lost, according to a senior U.S. Navy official.

 Debris from the Titan, which is believed to have imploded that day as it made its descent, was located roughly 1,600 feet (488 meters) from the Titanic on the ocean floor.
-The Coast Guard is leading the investigation, in conjunction with several other government agencies in the U.S. and Canada.

 Stockton Rush, the Titan’s pilot and CEO of OceanGate, the company that owned and operated the submersible, was killed in the implosion along with two members of a prominent Pakistani family, Shahzada Dawood and his son Suleman Dawood; British adventurer Hamish Harding; and Titanic expert Paul-Henri Nargeolet.

 The company charged passengers $250,000 each to participate in the voyage.
 The Coast Guard hopes its investigation will result in measures to improve the safety of submersibles.
+Other government agencies in the U.S. and Canada are participating in the investigation.

 Whittle reported from Portland, Maine.
 Associated Press writer Michael Casey in Boston contributed to this report.